 Finally, we need to remind everyone that leaders are people, too...because nothing creates team spirit like the CHRO (one of Bright Horizons' many accomplished women leaders) alongside our progeny in the ping-pong-balloon game (you rock, Maribeth!).

 So there you go: girls get to see women as leaders; boys get to see men and women as collaborators; and both get a picture of a workplace where men and women are on equal footing.
 So maybe it's not about individual careers choices, but a collective celebration of a positive approach to work.
 Think of it as an evolution.

-And One More Thing...So...why did we celebrate last week instead of today?
-In Massachusetts, school vacation was the week of April 16.
+And One More Thing...So...why did we celebrate today instead of next week?
+In Massachusetts, school vacation was the week of April 15.
 So we moved it up to a more convenient time (a trait we apparently share with NASA, who holds their event in June) to illustrate yet another important workplace trait: flexibility.

 "In the spirit of work/life balance," explained one of the people here who organized the event, "we moved it to vacation week so more children could participate and not miss school."

 So Happy Take Your Child to Work Day, everyone!
 Welcome the kids (although you might want to keep them away from the important buttons).

 We look forward to seeing what great innovations today's children brings to the future.